Providing Legal Advice on Marriage Dissolution in West Palm Beach

 Reasons one spouse may have to provide spousal maintenance, or alimony, vary.
 Alimony is awarded when a spouse shows a need for it, and when the paying spouse has the ability to make payments.
 Need can be proven by showing alimony is necessary to maintain the same quality of life that the spouse had during the marriage.
 Spousal support may be court ordered for a period of time or permanently, but payments of alimony end when the receiving spouse remarries.
 Courts consider various factors in determining the amount of alimony to award.
 These include the standard of living enjoyed during the marriage, any adultery by either spouse, the marriage duration, the parties’ financial resources, and their earning capacities, education, and employability.

-If you are going through marriage dissolution in Palm Beach Gardens, a knowledgeable divorce lawyer can guide you through the process.
+If you are going through marriage dissolution in West Palm Beach, a knowledgeable divorce lawyer can guide you through the process.
 My name is William Wallshein, and I have been practicing family law in South Florida for over 25 of my 30+ year legal career, assisting clients with all the issues that come up when ending a marriage, including child support, child custody, and alimony.
 Divorce can be a difficult time, so having quality legal advice and representation is an important part in moving forward.
 Please call my office at 561-533-1221 to schedule a free initial consultation, or contact me online.
 We take credit cards.